 Finally, the last part of this process that brings everything together is building a meaningful relationship with customers.

-The final phase of this process is the concept of building relationships so that our customers feel deeply connected to our brand.
+The final phase of this process is the concept of building relationships so that our customers feel deeply connected to us.

 This goes far beyond simply a conversation or a repeat sale, though these are included.
-Also included are the feelings customers attribute to purchasing your brand, the feeling of involvement and social connection they link to your brand and their overall commitment to it, even when not making a purchase.
+Also included are the feelings customers attribute to purchasing your brand, the feeling of involvement and social connection they link to you and their overall commitment to it, even when not making a purchase.

-In fact, when a customer is able to freely connect with a brand on social media, this raises the likelihood of them re-purchasing items from them by about 30%.
-Offering rewards, gamifying sales and extending other perks along with a product or service increases the chances of a repeat purchase by nearly 40%.
+In fact, when a customer is able to freely connect with a brand on social media, it raises the likelihood of them re-purchasing items by about 30%.
+Offering rewards, gamifying sales and extending other perks increases the chances of a repeat purchase by nearly 40%.

-Think about the ways your brand could push for these relationship-boosting ideas.
+Think about the ways you could push for these relationship-boosting ideas.

 Brand equity-building recap